Life Lines

 Asthma Attack Recognition

-Asthma recognition is easy, if you know your child has the condition, what about if they are developing Asthma or its their first serious attack?
+Asthma recognition is easy, if you know your child has the condition, what about if they are developing Asthma, or it's their first serious attack?

 Look out for the following: